-Understanding conversation (Children)
+Understanding conversation (Children) - Now Recruiting!

 We would like to invite your child to be part of this study investigating how we understand conversation.
 We very much hope you would like your child to take part, but before you decide, it is important that you understand why the study is being done and what it will involve.
 More information about the project can be obtained by contacting the researcher (contact details below).
 You can download this information sheet for parents/guardians here.
 We also have a version for children here.